ruuvi/ruuvitag_fw/README.md

 This repo has at the moment:

-* Bootloader project (slightly modified dual_bank_ble_s132 bootloader example project, outputs .hex)
+* Bootloader project (almost unmodified dual_bank_ble_s132 bootloader example project, outputs .hex)
 * Multiple example firmware projects

-Instructions below are tested using OS X, but basically any Unix distribution should be fine.
+Instructions below are tested using OS X, but basically any Unix distribution (or even Windows) should be fine.
 If you've compiled and flashed successfully (or unsuccessfully), please identify yourself on our Slack :)

 We also host some ready binaries so it's not necessary to setup a development environment if you would be happy to use those.
 So, please check a `builds` directory first.
 If you would like to modify the firmware code, continue reading: